 Looking for support for yourself or your family?

 It is not always clear what causes someone to suddenly seem withdrawn, worried, stressed, angry, or tearful.
 If you feel you or someone you know needs help coping with a difficult life event, trust your instincts.
 Therapy can help develop problem-solving skills, provide the emotional support during times of need, and work through a difficult experience.

-Families can benefit from counseling during times of change and transition such as becoming a new mother or father, being in a new relationship, parenting struggles, work stress, divorce, grief and loss, and so forth.
+Families can benefit from counseling during times of change and transition such as becoming a new mother or father, being in a new relationship, parenting struggles, grief and loss, and so forth.

-I provide support and counseling for children, adolescents, adults, and their families.
-I work with individuals who are struggling with the following types of difficulties:
+I provide support and counseling for individuals including: children, adolescents, adults, and their families.
+I work with the following types of difficulties but contact me to discuss more details about what you are looking for:

 - Postpartum depression and the "Baby Blues"